Epik123/Saturn-Nuker/README.md

 there should be a button labeled "Reset Token", reset your bot's token, (DO NOT GIVE THIS AWAY) then copy it and head over too bot.py

-when you are there at the very top of the file it should be labeled "token = "" # PUT YOUR BOT TOKEN INBETWEEN THE ""s" paste your token inbetween the ""s as stated and then you are free too run the bot
+when you are there at the very top of the file it should be labeled "token = "" # PUT YOUR BOT TOKEN INBETWEEN THE ""s paste your token inbetween the ""s as stated and then you are free too run the bot